 For some time now, we have known the toll on the environment from the aviation industry.
-The emissions are significant as only one transatlantic flight or two medium-distance flights is roughly equal to all the emissions saved from switching to eating foods suitable for vegans for an entire year.
+The emissions are significant as only one transatlantic flight or two medium-distance flights is roughly equal to all the emissions saved from one person switching to eating foods suitable for vegans for an entire year.

-While aviation is a considerable polluter, it is clearly not due to the roughly 80% of the planet’s population who make less than $10 US per day.
+While aviation is a considerable polluter, it is not due to the roughly 80% of the planet’s population who make less than $10 US per day.
 Even among wealthy countries, those who fly are the minority: a recent Gallup poll shows it is consistently at around 40%.
 In addition, even among those who fly, it is that minority of frequent flyers who are responsible for the majority of the pollution.

-The emissions from different modes of transportation are dependent on variables, and while flying is often portrayed as the worst, in some cases alternatives can be more polluting.
+The emissions from different modes of transportation are dependent on variables, and while flying is often portrayed as the worst, in some cases, alternatives can be more polluting.
 It would be foolish to think every sector of transportation is having the benefit of technological advancement while the aviation sector is at a standstill.

 The graph below shows the impact of various factors—such as rail fuel usage or travelling in business class—on the resulting emissions.